Suffolk prosecutors unveil trafficking indictment

 “It is our mission with these cases to clean up our communities,” Sini said.
 “It is our mission to stop the sale of drugs throughout the county.”

-Giron was arrested in Meridian, Miss., earlier this month after authorities there discovered three kilos of cocaine in his car, Sini said.
-Giron had purchased the cocaine from a supplier in Houston and was was driving to New York when he was apprehended, Sini said.
+Giron was arrested in Meridian, Mississippi, earlier this month after authorities there discovered 3 kilos of cocaine in his car, Sini said.
+Giron had purchased the cocaine from a supplier in Houston and was driving to New York when he was apprehended, Sini said.

 Alzate, of Wyandanch was charged with second-degree conspiracy.
-Santos Renee Canales Gutierrez, also of Wyandanch, was charged with five counts, including criminal possesson of a controlled substance in the third degree and endangering the welfare of a child.
+Canales Gutierrez, also of Wyandanch, was charged with five counts, including criminal possession of a controlled substance in the third degree and endangering the welfare of a child.
 Sini said Gutierrez had sold drugs in the presence of a baby.
-Both men are from Honduras but their immigration status was not clear Wednesday afternoon.
+Both men are from Honduras, but their immigration status was not clear Wednesday afternoon.

-Judge Philip Goglas on Wednesday ordered Giron to be held in lieu of $2 million cash bail or $4 million bon and Alzate to be held in lieu of $500,00 cash bail or $1 million bond.
-Gutierrez, who was arraigned Tuesday, was ordered held on $500,000 cash bail or $1 million bond.
+Judge Philip Goglas on Wednesday ordered Giron to be held in lieu of $2 million cash bail or $4 million bond and Alzate to be held in lieu of $500,000 cash bail or $1 million bond.
+Gutierrez, arraigned Tuesday, was ordered held on $500,000 cash bail or $1 million bond.

 Giron paid Alzate $2,500 to drive a 2015 Toyota Camry to Houston earlier this month, Sini said.
-Giron, who flew from New York to Texas, then planned driving the Camry -- and three kilos of cocaine he purchased in Houston -- to New York, but he was stopped by Meridian police.
+Giron, who flew from New York to Texas, then planned driving the Camry — and 3 kilos of cocaine he purchased in Houston — to New York, but he was stopped by Meridian police.
 Meridian police did not immediately return a call for comment.
 Officials also seized a large amount of cash, Sini said.

 The arrests come just weeks after authorities announced the seizure of 3,200 pounds of cocaine from a shipping container in the Port of Newark, the largest haul by law enforcement at that facility in 25 years.